-North Korea calls hotline to South in diplomatic breakthrough
+N. Korea calls the South in diplomatic breakthrough

 According to South Korea's Unification Ministry, the North Koreans made first contact at exactly the time ordered, and the sides were on the phone from 3:30 p.m. to 3:50 p.m. local time (South Korea is half an hour ahead of North Korea).

-During the initial 20-minute conversation, the two nations "checked technical issues of the communication line,' according to a statement from South Korea's Unification Ministry.
+During the initial 20-minute connection, the two nations "checked technical issues of the communication line," according to a statement from South Korea's Unification Ministry.

 The Unification Ministry said North Korea phoned for a second time several hours later on the Panmunjom hotline, suggesting the two sides wrap up business for the day.